varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-        Command line options and tunnable parameters are used to:
+        Command line options and tunable parameters are used to:
 	1) define how Varnish should work with operating system and hardware, and
 	2) set default values.
 	Configuration in VCL defines how Varnish should interact with web servers and clients.